Rehabilitation following amputation is the responsibility of the multidisciplinary team, with the patient focused at the centre.

 We offer a limited domiciliary service for those who are unable to get themselves to our practice for physiotherapy treatments.

-- Post-surgery rehabilitation of total hip and knee replacements, lumbar (discectomy and laminectomy), thoracic and cervical surgery (ACDF), shoulder, elbow, hand, hip, knee and ankle.
+Post-surgery rehabilitation of total hip and knee replacements, lumbar (discectomy and laminectomy),

 During pregnancy the body undergoes a great deal of physical and hormonal changes to prepare for this journey.
 Lower back, pelvic girdle and thoracic pain is very common in pregnancy, but could be very limiting in normal daily life, at work and during physical activity.
 There are various different treatment options including maternity belts, strapping, special mobilisation techniques and exercises.